Unequal Rights: Contract Workers Have Few Workplace Protections

 Now, with the independent workforce on the rise, industries as diverse as manufacturing, accounting, education and warehousing are filling more positions with contract workers.
 Gig platforms that allow consumers to summon drivers and handymen over an app are only accelerating that.

-"You're cut out of a lot of the basic employment protections, and that can be everything from protection to make sure you're getting paid on time (to) protections against harassment, safe workplace, discrimination," says Caitlin Pearce, executive director of the Freelancers Union, with 350,000 members.
+"You're cut out of a lot of the basic employment protections, and that can be everything from protection to make sure you're getting paid on time [to] protections against harassment, [unsafe] workplace, discrimination," says Caitlin Pearce, executive director of the Freelancers Union, which has 350,000 members.

 There are very few workplace laws that apply.
 One of them is an 1866 statute prohibiting race discrimination in contracts.
 Separately, New York City and three states — California, Washington and Pennsylvania — extend other workplace protections to contractors.

 What doesn't apply?
-The Americans With Disabilities Act, the Age Discrimination Employment Act, and Title VII of the Civil Rights Act, as well as various workplace health and safety protections.
+The Americans with Disabilities Act, the Age Discrimination Employment Act, and Title VII of the Civil Rights Act, as well as various workplace health and safety protections.

-Employers argue that contractors, by definition, control their own working conditions, and as free agents, need fewer protections.
+Employers argue that contractors, by definition, control their own working conditions and as free agents, need fewer protections.

 "The same protections where the supervisor and the manager control the workplace, control the worker, is not relevant to the independent contractor relationship," says Camille Olson, an attorney who represents employers.